Krillh/Airzlinshire/Literature/Book/drafts/draft 0.md

 Suddenly I'm awake, coughing.
 My mouth is full of something.
 I cough, each breath in is a painful dry wheeze.
 I can't think of anything but trying to breathe.
 After enough coughing to send stars across my vision, my sense returns and I take some shaky breaths, grateful for the painless air.
 There is a small pile of sand and spit on the ground in front of me and a ray of morning sunlight pokes through the top of the cave directly above me.
 I stand onto unsteady legs and take a closer look at the small hole.
 A bit of sand showers down as the sand above shifts.
 The rock is riddled with pores. *Kmudvan*.
 The little worms of the desert, rock eaters.
 Even the caves succumb to the desert's appetite.

 I pack up my things, thank the cave for its protection, and walk to the boulder covering the entrance of the cave.
 I wave my arms in a practiced movement, feeling my hands heat up as I push the boulder to the side.
-I'm blasted with the heat of the morning, the dread
+I'm blasted with the heat of the morning, and despite everything in me wanting to cool off, I wrap up my face to protect from the suns.
+I take my first steps of the day, the first of many, dreading the day ahead.

 ## Chapter 1 Part 2 (Dyuvil)

 I awake with a start, jolted awake by the world-shattering boom of thunder.
 For a moment, I'm in my little room back in Kmon (village), awoken by a Kwin (Gulf) thunderstorm.
 Upon returning senses and that all too familiar pain in my gut, I'm reminded that those comforts are long gone.
 There's a light knock.
-With a grunt I pull myself up, letting my stiffness distract me from that stabbing in my gut.
+With a grunt I pull myself up, letting my stiffness distract me from that stabbing pain of loss.

 "Yes?"
 I manage to say with more confidence than I felt.
 The door opens and a shaggy-dressed person steps just inside and stands with a respectful pose.
 They seem to be Min Vigin. *Do I have a Min Vigin on my staff?* Acutely aware of my messy look and their troubled look, I wait for them to speak.